babashka/cli/README.md

 The table or tree format can be used interchangeably in `dispatch`, `format-command-help` and the like.

-Command names may also be symbols or keywords, stringified during normalization.
-A namespaced keyword keeps its namespace: `:git/push` matches `git/push` on the command line.
+Command names may also be symbols or keywords.
 Symbols come in handy in `bb.edn` tasks, where the task name is already a symbol.

 You'll want consistent ordering for help output.
 A map `:cmd` does not guarantee key order.
 Clojure maps become unordered